thatsus/laravel-better-bind/README.md

 If `$signature` is a string that does not refer to an existing class, no assertions will run against the parameters.

+# Compatiblity

+We believe this code is compatible with all versions of Laravel 5+ and Lumen 5+, but testing is a chore because `make` changed to `makeWith` in 5.4 just to confuse everybody.
+Drop us a line and let us know how great it is and what version of Laravel you're working with.

 # Contribution

 If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue](https://github.com/thatsus/laravel-better-bind/issues) or a [pull request](https://github.com/thatsus/laravel-better-bind/pulls).